setheon/seth.nz/content/about.md

 <b>Currently this website '<i>seth.nz</i>' serves as a digital sanctuary & portfolio for all my best creative work. <br> </b>

-Here, you will find a carefully curated collection of my photography & my other creative projects.
-As my creative journey progresses, I am excited to expand my creative horizons into the realm of filmmaking where I aim to craft compelling visual stories that resonate with audiences.<b>In late 2023, I started to plan my first major Film,</b> a small sci-fi short called <b>Sol.</b> I quickly gathered a large crew & secured the means to start pre-production.
-The film will commence shooting in March 2024 & will continute for several months. <b>Sol</b> is a very ambitious project, with a large crew of over 25 people now.
-A team of 6 VFX artists, 3 actors, 2 stunt actors & a large crew. <br><br>
+<b>Here, you will find a carefully curated collection of my photography & my other creative projects.</b> As my creative journey progresses, I am excited to expand my creative horizons into the realm of filmmaking where I aim to craft compelling visual stories that resonate with audiences.<br>

 <br>